nomppy/nomppy.github.io/content/posts/msu.md

 This was not "a shooting has happened".
 This was a shooting that was taking place, right now, and one that would continue for nearly 4 hours.

 I replied to texts from friends saying they were hiding in the library, in the basement of the gym building, in their room holding their breathe frantically texting everyone they know.
-I got live updates from friends, relaying the suspected location of the shooter.
+I got live updates relaying the suspected location of the shooter.

 Familiar names of buildings that I recognized with ease, friends' dorms, classrooms, dining halls where I ate at only 2 hours before, ceased to represent buildings but instead encroaching dark clouds on my mental map of my school.